AmanSrivastava12/portfolio/README.md

 > Select the 'Security' option and then click on '2-step verification'.
 > Verify your identity and then click on 'App passwords'.
 > Type the app name and click on 'Create' to create an app password.

+Short Summary -
+It is a Portfolio Project that contains info about me.
+The primary purpose of this project was to introduce a person to other people.
+A resume cannot summarize all your achievements, hobbies among other things, but, this project can.